openwallet-foundation/bifold-wallet/docs/didcomm-mediator-credo.md

    // mediatorInvitationUrl: Config.MEDIATOR_URL,
 ```

+Pro-tip 🤓: You still need to add your new invitation to your `.env` file.

 ### 2. Find Your Mediator's `invitationId`

 For the following steps to work, you'll need the `invitationId` of your mediator.
 Here's how to find it: